home - rates - directions - faqs - other info

 Q?3.
 How many people can fish from your boat?

-I can fish from 1 to 4 anglers.
-If fishing the flats, I fish only two anglers at a time on my boat.
-The flats boats are small and not conducive to fishing three anglers, especially if flyfishing or sightfishing for bonefish, tarpon, permit or redfish on the flats.
+I can fish from 1 to 3 anglers.
+If sightfishing ON the flats, I fish one or two anglers max at a time on my flats skiff..
+The flats boats are small and not conducive to fishing three anglers, especially if fly fishing or sight fishing for bonefish, tarpon, snook or redfish on the flats.
 Three people will hamper my ability to get into the shallow water and do my intended job.
-If you have to have a third person, whether fishing or not, we will take my larger boat.
-Rates for both are above (Q?1).
-We will fish the deeper channels and edges of the flats for redfish, snook, seatrout and jacks.
-Best to hire a second boat, and bring along a fourth angler if everyone wants to fish ON the shallow flats.
+If you have to have a third person, whether fishing or not, we will fish the deeper channels and edges of the flats for redfish, snook, seatrout and jacks.
+Best to hire a second boat IF fishing three or four anglers if everyone wants to sightfish ON the shallow flats.

 Q?4.
 What kind of fishing do you do?

 The cost includes all anglers per boat, all licenses, bait and tackle and flies.
 You are responsible only for your lunch and liquids.
 There is already a cooler with ice onboard.
 Please do not bring a cooler.
 There is no room available for it.
 Sunscreen, wide brim hat and polarized glasses (in an amber or brown tint) are also a good idea if we are sightfishing the shallow flats.
-I would also suggest a light weight pant/shirt in the months of June, July, August and September.
+I would also suggest a light weight pant/shirt in the months of May, June, July, August and September.
 If we fish the Everglades, the strong sun and possible bugs may be uncomfortable to some.
+If we are fishing in the backcountry (typically all months except mid April May June) you will be required to purchase a park pass from the US Park Service..
+I will send you info on how to obtain.
+Or go here for the vessel pass.
+More on what to bring

 Q?6.
 Do I have to bring my own tackle?